AishwaryaVirigineni/AishwaryaVirigineni/README.md

 ---

 ### 💼 Recent Work
-**@ New Era Cap** — Building Machine Learning forecasting pipelines for supply chain optimization using Azure ML, Snowflake, and ensemble modeling.
+**@ New Era Cap** — Building an end-to-end forecasting pipeline for supply chain planning using Azure ML, Snowflake, and ensemble modeling, with automated data flows, model retraining, and a user-friendly interface that allows planners to review and validate forecasts.

-**@ UB Research** — Fine-tuned LLM's for personalized conversational AI, implemented RAG with vector databases, and deployed voice-enabled interfaces.
+**@ UB Research** — Fine-tuned LLMs for personalized conversational AI, designed a RAG architecture with vector databases, and deployed a real-time voice-enabled agent that supports assistive communication use cases.

 **@ AppViewX** — Developed production multi-agent chatbot with LangChain/LangGraph & LLMs, scalable backend services (REST/SOAP APIs, microservices), certificate automation systems, and contributed to post-quantum cryptography.

 **@ Honeywell Aerospace** — Engineered a domain-specific text-to-speech system for Air Traffic Control communications to enhance clarity and pronunciation accuracy in cockpit communication.

 ---